Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of the transport system is rated as moderate, with residents typically located 455 meters from their nearest stop.
-On average, there are 99 trips per day across all routes, which equates to approximately 15 weekly trips per individual stop.
+Transport accessibility is moderate, with residents typically located 455 meters from the nearest stop.
+Service frequency averages 99 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport